sorenlind/DataProductsLanguageIdentification/webapp/intro.md

 It is not completely trivial to choose the 2000 N-grams used for the features.
 One initial idea may be to choose the 2000 most frequent N-grams across all languages.
 But if an N-gram is frequent for all languages, it is not a very good predictor for what language a text is.
 We might then think of using the *least* frequent N-grams but this comes with the obvious problem that since the N-grams are rare, most sentences will not contain them and thus we will have to include many features to increase the change that the sentence actually contains some of the N-grams.
 The approach we chose was to initially pick the most 1000 frequent N-grams for each language.
 Among the union of these we then picked the 2000 N-grams with highest variance across the languages.

 The preprocessing step which both determined what features to use and calculated the value of each feature for both training and test data was done in C#.
 The training and prediction using the random forest was done in R using the Caret package.
 This web app was created using R and Shiny.
-The R code for the training and prediction as well as the R code for this web app is available on GitHub [here](https://github.com/sorenlind/DataProductsLanguageIdentification).
+The R code for the training and prediction as well as the R code for this web app is available on GitHub <a href="https://github.com/sorenlind/DataProductsLanguageIdentification" target="_blank">here</a>.

 ### Data ###
 The texts we chose to use for training and testing are from European Parliament Proceedings.
 These are available in the following 11 languages: